Trade uncertainty: Explore resources and tools for your business.

 This mostly affects businesses that work in the financial sector.
 Customer due diligence helps protect against bad actors, such as those who are involved in money laundering or terrorist financing.
 Some businesses are required to follow due diligence procedures, which include identifying your customer, the nature of their business and ownership, and reporting any suspicious activities.

-Business acquisitions often involve the purchase of a commercial building, which is a good example of why due diligence is important.
+Business acquisitions often involve the purchase of a commercial building.
+As part of your due diligence for a building purchase, you’ll need to examine the following elements:

 • physical condition